dfreiberger/beckhoff-ipc-management-ansible/README.md

 | TF6100-OPC-UA | 4.4.67 | common |
 | TF6250-Modbus-TCP | 3.1.4024.0 | machine-variant-a |

 You can create a feed in a few ways.
 One is to create a network share where you place nuget packages.
-Another, more performant method is to setup a feed using a tool such as [ProGet](https://inedo.com/proget).
+Another, more performant method is to set up a feed using a tool such as [ProGet](https://inedo.com/proget).

 You will need to create Nuget packages from the TwinCAT XAR and TF6100 executables in order to place them into the feed.
 For this there is an example script in the `utils/package_creation` directory.